-Are you wondering what the ‘bank rate’ increase means for you?
+Are you wondering what the ‘bank rate’ means for you?
 You’ve come to the right place.
-Keep scrolling to find out everything you need to know about the latest interest rise.
+Keep scrolling to find out everything you need to know about the latest interest rate announcement.

 What is the 'Bank Rate’ and how is it set?